Automotive Exterior Parts Coating Automation

 Recommended System Approach

-A typical plastics coating system is configured based on:
+A typical automotive exterior parts coating system is configured based on:

 • robot selection with reach and speed optimized for part geometry